davibpires/SheetFlask/README.md

 - `File not found` on file path error.
 - `Error message` on error.
-- `Image converted` and save the image with the name `converted` on the test folder on success.
+- `Image converted` and save the image with the name `converted` on the client folder on success.

 ## convert_fromdropbox.py